Last Updated on April 10, 2023 by Max

 3. The prostate gland has its own mechanism of hormone regulation, and serum hormone levels provide no information about hormone concentrations in prostate tissue.
 Due to the autonomous expression of aromatase in the prostate, a local increase in estrogen levels may occur.
 You can control the level of aromatase activity and the balance of estradiol by purposefully changing your diet in middle and old age.
 The foods to include in your diet are listed below.

-4. High local levels of estrogen and testosterone have synergistically affected prostate malignant transformation.
+4. High local estrogen and testosterone levels have synergistically affected prostate malignant transformation.

-Thus, the turning point in the chain of successive events leading to prostate cancer is the activation of the aromatase gene and the increase of estrogen production in the prostate.
+Thus, the turning point in the chain of successive events leading to prostate cancer is activating the aromatase gene and increasing estrogen production in the prostate.

 How to control estrogen levels in men?